jmquigley/notesdb/README.md

 > A text file notes database

-This is a placeholder for a future module and a work in progress.

-The text database is just a datastructure and a set of functions to manipulate a structured directory.
-The "database" is refered to as a binder.
+The text "database" is just a data structure (schema) and a set of functions to manipulate a structured directory.
+The "database" is referred to as a binder.
 The binder contains sections.
 Each of the sections contain notebooks.
 Each notebook contains artifacts (files).
 The general structure of the binder is:

       {binder}/
           {section}/